Contract Template

 This template is based on real-world scenarios across freelance projects where unclear scope, missing payment terms, and revision creep led to lost revenue.
 It is designed to protect your time, define expectations, and ensure you get paid.

-Why Hoa Management Consultants need a clear contract
+Why HOA Management Consultants need a clear contract

 HOA consulting is uniquely risky because your clients are usually volunteer board members who cycle in and out of power.
 A contract ensures that when a new board president takes over, your scope of work remains anchored to the original agreement rather than their personal whims.
 You are often dealing with community funds and high stakes property decisions, meaning clear boundaries are your only defense against being dragged into homeowner litigation or vendor disputes.
 This document defines the line between high level strategic advisory and the day to day operational tasks that fall under a standard management company.
 Without it, you are vulnerable to unpaid evening hours, liability for board decisions, and the expectation that you will mediate neighbor disputes which are far outside your professional expertise.